MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 4. Click **Save**, and then close the Profile blade.

 <a name="BKMK_AssignLicense"></a>
-## Assign invited users a Dynamics 365 apps license and security role
+## Assign invited users a license and security role
- Assign your invited users a [!INCLUDE[pn_dyn_365_online](../includes/pn-crm-online.md)] license and security role so the user can use Dynamics 365.
+ Assign your invited users a license and security role so the user can use model-driven apps in Dynamics 365.

 1. Go  to **Azure Active Directory** > **Users and groups** > **All users**.
 If you don't see the newly created user, refresh the page.